 Lactose intolerance in babies

-Therefore, if a baby has gastroenteritis, and passes uncommonly loose stools for more than 2 weeks, it could be a sign of lactose intolerance.
-If the diarrhoea resolves within 2 weeks of excluding lactose from the diet, this would confirm a diagnosis of lactose intolerance.1 Secondary lactose intolerance may also develop in some children with gut-related symptoms associated with non-IgE-mediated cows’ milk protein allergy, which resolves following exclusion of cows’ milk protein.
+If a baby has gastroenteritis and passes uncommonly loose stools for more than 2 weeks, it could be a sign of lactose intolerance.
+If the diarrhoea resolves within 2 weeks of excluding lactose from the diet, a diagnosis of lactose intolerance can be made1.

-- This is the most common cause of lactose intolerance worldwide with prevalence related to ethnicity21
+Primary lactose intolerance is the most common cause of lactose intolerance worldwide with prevalence related to ethnicity2

-- A common but temporary cause of diarrhoea.
-It often occurs because of damage to the intestinal brush border – the site of lactase production
+Secondary lactose intolerance (also known as transient lactose intolerance) is common but a temporary cause of diarrhoea.
+It often occurs because of damage to the intestinal brush border – the site of lactase production.2

-- A rare condition where newborn babies produce very little or no lactase as a result of an inherited genetic fault that runs in families
+Congenital lactose intolerance is a rare condition where newborn babies produce very little or no lactase as a result of an inherited genetic fault that runs in families.2

-- Some preterm babies (born before the 37th week) experience temporary lactose intolerance due to immaturity of the small intestine.
-This usually improves as affected babies get older and their gut fully develops
+Developmental lactose intolerance can be a problem with preterm babies born before the 34th week.
+Temporary lactose intolerance is due to immaturity of the small intestine.
+This usually improves as affected babies get older and their gut fully develops.2

-- If a mum is lactose intolerant, it is completely safe for her to breastfeed her baby21
+- If a mum is lactose intolerant, it is completely safe for her to breastfeed her baby2

 - Breastfed babies may benefit from lactase substitute drops